Federated-GraphRAG/chat-ui/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+There are mock API responses ready to go for you to test the UI without needing to implement a back-end.
+Preface your prompt with `mock`.

+For example: `mock: What are the influenza trends?`

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the pages by modifying any page.tsx file, for example `src/app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
-# federated-graph-rag-front-end
-# federated-graph-rag-front-end
-# chat-ui
+While the package is included in package.json, the font itself is not imported into any file.
+This will allow you to run and test the project completely offline as you get started.